srubarm/srubarm.github.io/_posts_en/2026-03-20-should-i-pay-my-kid-to-learn.md

 ## AI has solved the content problem.
 It has not solved the motivation problem.

 Here's where my thinking shifted.
 AI can now generate a perfectly tailored learning experience for any child, in any subject, at any level.
 The content delivery problem is, if not fully solved, rapidly being solved.
-Khan Academy's [Khanmigo](https://blog.khanacademy.org/khanmigo-top-ai-in-education-moments-of-2023-the-year-artificial-intelligence-dominated-education-news-kl/) uses GPT-4 to provide Socratic tutoring.
+Khan Academy's [Khanmigo](https://www.khanmigo.ai/) helps teachers and students in the classroom.
 China's [Squirrel AI](https://www.technologyreview.com/2019/08/02/131198/china-squirrel-has-started-a-grand-experiment-in-ai-education-it-could-reshape-how-the/) has broken middle school maths into over 10,000 discrete knowledge points and serves 1,700 learning centres.
 Duolingo's AI creates adaptive language practice in real time.
 The tools exist and they're getting better every month.

 But building the perfect learning resource turns out to be only half the challenge — and arguably the easier half.
 The harder half, the one that technology alone cannot solve, is this: how do you get a child to meaningfully engage with it?